 There are different ways for civil society to engage in advancing SDG 16 in their countries.
 For instance, when governments are taking stock of where they are on SDG 16, civil society actors can reach out to key government entities such as the Ministry of the Interior or Justice or the National Statistical Office to propose which national targets and indicators for SDG 16 should be set, or offer data to establish a national baseline.

-Civil society can also provide input and feedback when a government prepares a Voluntary National Review at the global High-Level Political Forum.
+Civil society can also provide input and feedback when a government prepares a Voluntary National Review (VNR) at the global High-Level Political Forum.
 Some civil society networks have taken to writing alternative reports on SDG progress in their countries.
 This engagement ensures that VNRs provide independent and accurate assessments of progress within states, and provides a mechanism for government accountability.
 These processes also ensure that reporting and monitoring processes do not occur from the top down but engage all segments of society.